ymunemasa/data-tutorials/tutorials/hortonworks/visualizing-website-clickstream-data/tutorial-2.md

 ## Lab 2: Visualizing Clickstream Logs with Excel

-In this section, we will use Excel Professional Plus 2013 to access the refined clickstream data.
+In this section, You can choose to use  Excel Professional Plus 2013  or Apache Zeppelin (built in to the sandbox) to access the refined clickstream data.

 ### Step 1: Connecting Microsoft Excel